moderndatacompany/dataos.info/docs/interfaces/lens.md

 Lens Explorer is a discover and analyze tool for answering questions about anything in the Ontology layer.
 Its intuitive graphical user interface (GUI) empowers organizations to achieve semantic access to their data, making it possible for everyone to derive insights from it.
 With Lens Explorer, users can effortlessly explore business ontologies, create visually appealing charts, and generate deep insights using a user-friendly interface.

-Lens Explorer's drag-and-drop interface allows users to easily build customized segments, generate insights, and create a comprehensive view for their data.
+Lens Explorer's drag-and-drop interface allows users to easily build customized segments, generate insights, and create a comprehensive view for their data from the deployed Lens.
 They can query Lens to get answers to complex data questions in an exploratory fashion.
 Lens Explorer can assist personas such as Business Analysts, Product Managers, Product Analysts, and many more to move faster in their data journey.
 To learn more, refer to [Lens Explorer](lens/lens_explorer/lens_explorer.md).

 ![Lens Dtails](lens/lens_details_explorer.png)